 What Information do British Army WW2 Service Records Contain?

 A service record will contain a wealth of information relating to a soldier’s service during the Second World War.
 They are vital records which will enable you to research a soldier in greater depth and will contain information which cannot be found elsewhere.
 The exact contents of a service record will vary from soldier to soldier depending on when they joined and the nature of their service.
-You will receive a photocopy of the service record.
-The information below is usually found:
+The service records for officers have the greatest variation in surviving documents and have often been heavily weeded.
+However, officers are a lot easier to track through war diaries.
+You will receive a photocopy of the service record and the following information is usually found:

-- Biographical information: when they were born, next of kin, address etc.
+- Biographical information: when and where they were born, next of kin, address etc.

-- Description: Height, weight, eye and hair colour etc.
+- Description: Height, weight, eye and hair colour, distinctive marks etc.

 - The units they served with and the dates they were with them